kick back space

 Will users be able to utilize the new functions implemented?

-Prior to conducting our usability tests, we wanted to find out the following information from our participants:
+We wanted to find out the following information from our participants:

 1. Participant's technology skill